joe-io/kicking-it-with-kubernetes/services/README.md

 # Building the Services

-## Creating the Brand API Service
+## Creating the Post Enhancing Service

-We are going to be creating the main API for our Brand Discovery service.
+We are going to be creating the main API for our Post Enhancing service.

 Let's change directories to services/api.

 Let's create a basic service that implements the following REST API:

 ```
-GET /recognizer/identification

-Parameters:
+POST /social-post

+JSON:
+title : The title of a post
+body : The body fo the post
-url : The URL of an image for which we want to identify the brand.
+url : The URL of an image that will be analyzed to generate extra key-words

 Response:
 {
-  "result": "recognized|unrecognized",
-  "brand": "Apple",
+  "id": "abc-123-def-456",
-  "url": "$url"
+  "url": "$url",
+  "keywords": ["keyword"],
 }
 ```